jackthecodemonkey/ai-driven-finding-yodas/README.md

 ## Current Progress & features

 * Grid size and each cell size can be updated by passing props
-* User can be manually move Darth vader to collect R2D2
 * Darth vader finds all R2D2 on the map by dumb DFS algorithm automatically.
 * Able to set Dath vader's start position
 * Refactoring required!